astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 Behind admins, the Editor can:

-- Perform CRUD operations on in the Deployment
+- Perform CRUD operations on the Deployment
 - Perform CRUD operations on any service account in the Deployment

 Editors _cannot_ manage other users in the Deployment.